 Lynne regularly arranged wild swims for local swimmers and visiting OSS members from further afield, she ran the warming tent at the Dart 10k and the Swoosh looking after chilly swimmers and she founded two local swimming groups (Devon & Cornwall Wild Swimmers, and later, Into The Fish Dimension).

 Lynne wrote a blog, Wild Woman Swimming blog ( https://wildwomanswimming.wordpress.com/).
-She was diagnosed with a brain tumour in February 2016, which she named ‘Hunt’ and wrote passionately and painfully honest accounts about in her blog Out Of My Brains. (https://outofmybrains.org/).
+She was diagnosed with a brain tumour in February 2016, which she named ‘Hunt’ and wrote passionately and painfully honest accounts about it in her blog Out Of My Brains. (https://outofmybrains.org/).
 Always an advocate of the NHS, when she learned she was terminally ill, she stepped up her efforts to highlight the impact of funding restraint on acute frontline health services and social care through this blog, and she was fearless in relating that directly to her own situation.
 Her writing was sensitive, frank, funny and clever.
 As was she.

-She died peacefully with her mother Jenny at her side in the early hours of Saturday, 13th August, 2016 after her battle with cancer fought with gumption and spirit only Lynne could have summoned.
+She died peacefully with her mother Jenny at her side in the early hours of Saturday, 13th August 2016 after her battle with cancer fought with gumption and spirit only Lynne could have summoned.
 She was buried at Sharpham Natural Burial Grounds, surrounded by friends, family and her OSS friends.
-Her funeral wreath was taken to the Dart10k the next day and strapped around one of the swimmers photo frames, crowning the glory of finishers.
+Her funeral wreath was taken to the Dart10k the next day and strapped around one of the swimmers’ photo frames, crowning the glory of finishers.
 Her influence was huge – when she passed away, many paid tributes to her who hadn’t ever had the chance to meet her.

 Lynne’s biggest legacy, which will live on in the communities she has created and influenced, is the way she connected people together.
-Either through her love of the water, politics, her writing, her work and sense of adventure – she brought like minded spirits together, “one of life’s troubadours” says friend and swimmer Gilly Robinson.
+Either through her love of the water, politics, her writing, her work and sense of adventure – she brought like-minded spirits together, “one of life’s troubadours” says friend and swimmer Gilly Robinson.